 Right now, youth are matched with a treatment program based upon a combination of factors such as cost, space in the program, proximity to home, past experiences, relationships with referral source, macro level outcomes, contract status, and anecdotal information.

-When a child’s clinical information is entered into FirstMatch, the tool uses a provider’s historical outcomes to recommend the best program for that particular child.
-Counties and providers use the data to make an informed choice.
+When a child’s clinical information is entered into FirstMatch, the tool uses a service provider’s historical outcomes to recommend the best program for that particular child.
+Referral services and service providers use the data to make an informed choice.

-Currently, 66% of youth in congregate placement have already been in one or more placements and 44% have been in two or more previous placements.
-It’s not uncommon for youth to be in 10 or more prior residential placements, with the average being 4.4.
+Currently, 66% of youth in out-of-home placement have already been in one or more placements and 44% have been in two or more previous placements.
+It’s not uncommon for youth to be in 10 or more prior out-of-home placements, with the average being 4.4.
 In addition, 88% of these youth have been in one or more previous in-home programs.

-This problem is not unique to youth in residential placements.
+This problem is not unique to youth in out-of-home placements.
 Right now, 64% of youth in in-home programs have been enrolled in at least on other in-home program.

 Machine learning is a type of artificial intelligence that allows software applications to become more accurate at predicting outcomes without being explicitly programmed to do so.
 Machine learning algorithms use historical data as input to predict new output values.